-So unless you’ve been locked in a closet for the last few years, you’ve probably realized that homosexuality has become a fairly hot button topic in our country.
-From the recent Supreme Court ruling declaring it a right for same sex couples to marry in any state, to many people changing their avatars to rainbows on Facebook to show support, to the recent news story of Kim Davis refusing to comply with the new law, everyone seems to be talking about it and everyone seems to have an opinion.
+So unless you’ve been locked in a closet for the last few years, you’ve probably realized that homosexuality has become a fairly hot-button topic in our country.
+From the recent Supreme Court ruling declaring it a right for same-sex couples to marry in any state, to many people changing their avatars to rainbows on Facebook to show support, to the recent news story of Kim Davis refusing to comply with the new law, everyone seems to be talking about it and everyone seems to have an opinion.

-Christians, in particular, seem to be strongly against same sex marriage and those who are for gay marriage don’t seem to understand why (and frankly it seems like a lot of Christians don’t know why they’re against it):
+Christians, in particular, seem to be strongly against same-sex marriage and those who are for gay marriage don’t seem to understand why (and frankly it seems like a lot of Christians don’t know why they’re against it):

-Here’s some of the questions I’ve heard:
+Here are some of the questions I’ve heard: